 4. Vertical - a vertical of the campaign.

 5. Campaign name - enter the name of the campaign.

 It is recommended to combine Buyer Name and Vertical (e.g. BuyerNameAuto) in order to keep data organized and simplify the support process.
 Avoid special characters.

 6. Description (optional) - enter any additional campaign details.

 7. Country - select a country for this campaign.

-8. Currency - select currency in the dropdown list.
+8. Currency - select the currency in the dropdown list.

-Specify the Destination number, to which calls should be forwarded for this campaign.
+1. Destination number - specify the phone number, to which calls should be forwarded for this campaign.

 - Campaigns of the same buyer can have the same destination number.

 - Assigning a new number to the campaign can take up to 15 minutes to update.

 2. Call recording enabled - select whether to record all calls routed to this campaign (Yes/No).
 If call recording is disabled for the campaign, n/a is displayed for calls to this campaign in Transactions call report.